MaryAngelique/freecodecamp-personal-portfolio/README.md

 - My portfolio should have a navbar with an id of navbar.✅

-- The navbar should contain at least one link that I can click on to navigate to different sections of the page.
+- The navbar should contain at least one link that I can click on to navigate to different sections of the page.✅

 - My portfolio should have a link with an id of profile-link, which opens my GitHub or FCC profile in a new tab.